malmostad/sitevision_assets/README.md

 $ coffee app.coffee    # Serve files from the public dir on port 3000

 # Build for deployment
-$ grunt dist           # generates files for deployment to dist
+$ grunt dist           # generate files for deployment to dist
-$ grunt dist --war     # generates a servlet for deployment to dist
+$ grunt dist --war     # generate a servlet for deployment to dist
 ```

 If you’re not, read the rest of the page.